-The Insecure Writer’s Support Group is a home for writers in all stages; from unpublished to bestsellers.
+The Insecure Writer’s Support Group is a website media business with affiliates to enhance our service to visitors.
+We are a home for writers in all stages; from unpublished to bestsellers.
 Our goal is to offer assistance and guidance.
 We want to help writers overcome their insecurities, and by offering encouragement we are creating a community of support.

 HOW IT BEGAN: